-On March 26, 2021, the SACCWIS adopted the Final 2021 Report of the SACCWIS (2021 SACCWIS Report), recommending the State Water Board consider extending the compliance date of Redondo Beach Units 5, 6, and 8 for two years through December 31, 2023.
-The power generated by Redondo Beach will help offset projected system-wide shortfalls during periods of high net peak demand.
+On March 26, 2021, the SACCWIS adopted the Final 2021 Report of the SACCWIS (“Final 2021 SACCWIS Report”), recommending the State Water Board consider extending the compliance date of Redondo Beach Units 5, 6, and 8 for two years through December 31, 2023.
+The power generated by Redondo Beach will help partially offset projected system-wide shortfalls during periods of high net peak demand.

-This amendment to extend the compliance date for Redondo Beach to December 31, 2023, is similar to the 2020 OTC Policy amendment in that the capacity of Redondo Beach is needed as a temporary measure while both previously-enacted and ongoing actions are implemented to enhance grid reliability.
-The 2020 OTC Policy amendment was supported by CPUC D.19-11-016, which addressed potential system reliability challenges.
+This amendment to extend the compliance date for Redondo Beach to December 31, 2023, is similar to the 2020 OTC Policy Amendment in that the capacity of Redondo Beach is needed as a temporary measure while both previously-enacted and ongoing actions are implemented to enhance grid reliability.
+The 2020 OTC Policy Amendment was supported by CPUC D.19-11-016, which addressed potential system reliability challenges.
 This amendment differs from the 2020 amendment primarily because actual system reliability events have demonstrated a need to re-evaluate the models and market practices that define California’s grid and account for the hazards and uncertainties presented by climate change.
 Thus, while the underlying reason for the proposed extension of the compliance date for Redondo Beach is similar, this amendment is based on an updated analysis that reflects conditions that occurred during, and ultimately led to, the August 2020 blackouts.

 The OTC Policy includes a provision that existing power plants must implement measures to mitigate the interim impingement and entrainment impacts resulting from cooling water intakes during operation until final compliance with the OTC Policy (Section 2.C(3)).
 Accordingly, the continued use of OTC waters by Redondo Beach will be subject to continued interim mitigation requirements as detailed in Resolution No. 2015-0057 until the power plant comes into final compliance.
 Further, total statewide OTC daily flow rates should not be significantly impacted by an extension of the Redondo Beach compliance date to December 31, 2023.
 Daily average OTC water use on a statewide scale is projected to be at or below design flow rates from the original OTC Policy compliance schedule when the policy was adopted in 2010.

-Additionally, extending the compliance date of Redondo Beach will extend existing air, noise, and aesthetic impacts; however, impacts are expected to remain less than the baseline condition established in the 2010 Final SED.
+Additionally, extending the compliance date of Redondo Beach will extend existing air, noise, and aesthetic impacts; however, impacts are expected to remain less than the baseline condition established in the May 4, 2010 Final Substitute Environmental Documentation (SED, hereafter referred to as the 2010 Final SED).

 Regulatory Background